How To Use Myers-Briggs In Team Building Activities For Optimal Results

 • Increased self-awareness for individual team members.

-• Better conflict resolution by understanding clashes may result from personality differences.
+• Conflict resolution can be improved by understanding clashes resulting from personality differences.

 Features and Benefits of MBTI in Team Building

-The easiest way to break it down is to first consider the key features of using MBTI in team building situations.
-These features include an:
+The easiest way to break it down is to consider the key features of using MBTI in team-building situations.
+These features include:

 • In-depth personality framework for understanding work preferences.